tht7/moonlight-ios-vision/README.md

     * Click on the "Signing & Capabilities" tab
     * In the "Team" dropdown, select your name.
 If your name doesn't appear, you may need to sign into Xcode with your Apple account.
     * Change the "Bundle Identifier" to something different (unique).
 You can add your name or some random letters to make it unique.
-    * Select your Vision Pro (not the simlator or 'any device' but the one your registered earlier) in the top bar as a target and click the Play button to run.
+    * Select your Vision Pro (not the simulator or 'any device' but the one your registered earlier) in the top bar as a target and click the Play button to run.
 It will start the build and install it to your headset
     * If you didn't pay for a developer account you will have to re-install it using x-code every 7 days.

+# MOUSE SUPPORT
+* You MUST go into GENERAL -> KEYBOARD and TRACKPAD -> Enable Two Finger Secondary Click or for Magic Mouse enable Secondary Click (Set to Right)

 # Updates
-* tried my best to stop scrolling from moving the trackpad / mouse cursor to where you’re looking
-* added a small delay to also allow you to right click after scrolling, but since the cursor moves it’s not that useful.
-If you don’t like it ping me on discord or ko-fi
-* GC Mouse is still broken, until Apple themselves fix it there won’t be a way to really support native right click and magic trackpads to my understanding, even UTM hasn’t been able to fix this to my understanding.
+* COMPLETELY fixed right clicking, it works like normal now no more hold to right click
 * Game controllers now fixed but the app only works on vision OS 2.0 beta and up
 * Docking mode during stream view is not possible due to support only being for AVPlayerViewController and I quote "Today, AVPlayerViewController scenes are the only scenes adhere to docking." source: https://developer.apple.com/documentation/RealityKit/DockingRegionComponent